 This summary highlights some of the information in this prospectus and may not contain all of the information that is important to you.
 You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus.
-Except as otherwise noted, all information in this prospectus assumes no exercise of the underwriters' option to purchase additional shares and assumes completion of the transactions described under "Restructuring".
 In this prospectus, unless the context otherwise requires, the "Company," "Kohlberg Capital" "we," "us" and "our" refer to Kohlberg Capital, LLC prior to the conversion described under "Restructuring" and Kohlberg Capital Corporation at and following such conversion, in each case together with our wholly-owned portfolio company Katonah Debt Advisors, and "Katonah Debt Advisors" refers to Katonah Debt Advisors, L.L.C., together with any additional direct or indirect wholly-owned subsidiaries that we organize in connection with the business of Katonah Debt Advisors.